-Passo di Lavaze is a high mountain pass at an elevation of 1.805m (5,920ft) above the sea level, located in Trentino, Italy.
+Passo di Lavazé is a high mountain pass at an elevation of 1.824m (5,984ft) above the sea level, located in the autonomous region of Trentino-Alto Adige/Südtirol, in Italy.

-The road over the pass (also known as Lavazéjoch) is Strada Statale 620.
-It’s asphalted and it links the Valle di Fiemme and the Val d'Ega in Bolzano province.
+Set high in the Dolomites, within the Val di Fiemme, the road to the summit, also known as Lavazéjoch, is totally paved.
+It’s called Strada Statale 620 (SS620).
 From the pass there is a splendid view of the Catinaccio and Latemar.
 It is the ideal place for hiking in summer and skiing, especially cross-country skiing, in winter.
-On the pass there’s a small road climbing up to Passo di Oclini, at an elevation of 1.989m (6,525 ft).

 How long is the road to Lavazé Pass?

 Tucked away on the northern part of the country, the pass is 22.7 km (14.10 miles) long running south-north from Cavalese to Ponte Nova.
 At the pass is a small road climbing up to Passo di Oclini, at an elevation of 1.995m (6,545ft) above the sea level.

 Is Lavazé Pass open?

 Access to the pass is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
 Articulated lorries and trucks with trailers are prohibited from driving between the pass and Cavalese

 Is Lavazé Pass challenging?

 The road condition of the entire pass is good and the traffic is moderate.
 The pass has been climbed by the Giro d’Italia bicycle race.
 The road to the summit is very steep, hitting a 14.8% of maximum gradient through some of the ramps.